Big Nate: In the Zone: Plot

 However, he is then given a lucky foot charm by Chad, which he refers to as "the Foot" he found in the cafeteria.
 Immediately, good luck happens everywhere in Nate's life.
-He is able to shoot a hoop that barely touches the net from mid-court, backwards, and with his eyes closed, a math test is postponed due to Mr. Staples photocopying the wrong quiz and the copy machine being broken, a free period is given to Nate at Science when Mr. Galvin fell ill, so he went home, and he is given $20 by some lady, all because he found her necklace in the grass.
+He is able to make a near-impossible basketball shot, a math test is postponed, a free period is given to Nate at Science, and he is given money by a stranger.
 Unfortunately for Nate's luck, Maya is shown to be going out with Marcus, which ends up making Chad heartbroken.
 Later, Nate finds out he has to go back home, as Nate's dad wants to discuss on his report card.
 However, he then reveals one of his report cards back then, when he was not exactly an "honor roll student".
-But Nate's dad still gives him a punishment of no drawing comics before bed.
+Nate's dad still gives him a punishment of no drawing comics before bed.
 Nate loopholes around this and he finds out that his dad did not prevent him to draw on his sneakers.
 The stylized sneakers make him more popular than Marcus, causing Marcus to be very envious of Nate.
-Over the next week, Nate becomes "in the zone".
-He is asked to sign other kids' sneakers, his punishment is canceled, he is the MVP of back-to-back shutouts in soccer, and gets perfect scores on all his tests.
-However, he realizes is becoming like Artur.
-Nate mentally digresses and asks Artur to rejoin ETM.
+He is then asked to sign other kids' sneakers, his punishment is canceled, he is the MVP of back-to-back shutouts in soccer, and gets perfect scores on all his tests.

+Later, Nate apologizes to Artur for the list of insulting nicknames from earlier and asks him to rejoin Enslave the Mollusk.
 After successfully inviting Artur back, they run into Coach Calhoun, who tells them about Field Day.
-Marcus and Maya appear and Marcus makes a bet that 6th-grade will not win a single event on Field Day as well as calling Chad "Superchunk."
-Maya steps up angrily and tells Marcus to stop, stating "What's he ever done to you!?" then breaking up with Marcus.
+Marcus and Maya appear and Marcus makes a bet that 6th-grade will not win a single event on Field Day as well as insulting Chad.
+Maya steps up angrily and tells Marcus to stop and breaks up with him.
 Nate then gives the Foot to Chad so he can try to hook up with a remorseful Maya.